ms8r/nxdoc/docs/install.rst

 work carefully and make sure you have backed up the data from any partitions you change during this process.
 Navigatrix comes with a tool that allows you to delete, resize, move and create partitions on you harddisk.
-You can find it in the Manta Menu under Preferences->Partition
+You can find it in the Manta Menu under *Preferences->Partition Editor*:
-Editor:

  |GParted in Manta Menu|